Certified Home Inspectors In Santa Clarita– Why They May Not be Your Best Choice

 “It is the duty of a home inspector who is not licensed as a general contractor, structural pest control operator, or architect, or registered as a professional engineer to conduct a home inspection with the degree of care that a reasonably prudent home inspector would exercise.”

 Not only does the BUSINESS AND PROFESSIONS CODE CHAPTER 9.3.
 Home Inspectors [7195 – 7199] law clearly state that an inspector does not have to be a contractor or engineer, it also says a home inspector doesn’t even have to be, well anything or possess any experience.
 Thus, the only solution to legitimize ones with ZERO experience is to “certify”.
-Moreover, the law sets no minimum standards for any qualifications such as certification or licensing to perform such an important job, that is… protecting the home buyer.
+Moreover, the law sets no minimum standards for any qualifications.
+Qualifications such as certification or licensing to perform such an important job.
+That is… protecting the home buyer.

 How easy is it to become Certified home inspectors in Santa Clarita?